-The success of NCDC's planning for the location of a civic square was dependant on developing the rest of City Hill as the civic and municipal centre that Griffin envisaged.
+The success of NCDC's planning for the location of a civic square was dependent on developing the rest of City Hill as the civic and municipal centre that Griffin envisaged.
 The Civic Square Precinct is the only dedicated civic, open space in the ACT, designed to be in a central location for civic administration, community and cultural events, public celebrations and demonstrations.

 The Canberra Theatre Centre frames the western side of the Square and provides a complementary function to the civic space.
-In Australia, it was one of the first such centres built, and the first major government-funded theatre.
+In Australia, it was the first major government-funded performing arts centre.
 It was built in response to the needs of a growing community, and its opening in 1965 marked a major step forward in the cultural life of Canberra.